-On the other hand, if you want to create heavy music that deserves the full volume treatment, you should look for a good SPL.
+On the other hand, if you want to create heavy music that deserves the full volume treatment, I suggest that you should look for a good SPL.

-The Yamaha HS5 offers excellent mids and highs.
-This makes it ideal for those looking to mix and master music at higher frequencies.
+The Yamaha HS5 offers excellent mids and highs, making it ideal for those looking to mix and master music at higher frequencies.

 Based on a space’s acoustics, consider conducting studio treatment to make the most of your monitors.
 If the room is acoustically dead, then you wouldn’t need to do this.

 I find it convenient how the Yamaha HS5 doesn’t require any treatment.
 It’s a foundational product that works well in most rooms.